FikriAbdillah01/credit-card-fraud-analysis/README.md

 - Time: This feature represents time when the credit card transaction occured
 - the amount of transaction: represent the total transaction occured at that time
-- Identity of the customer: due to the protection regulation of the bank, the identity customer is turned into random numbers
+- Identity of the customer (V1 to V32): due to the protection regulation of the bank, the identity customer is turned into random numbers
 - Class: A column that contains indications of fraud or not a transaction.

 ## Exploratory Data Analysis
-This page explains about what i found in the data.
+This page explains about what is inside of the dataset.

 ### The Amount of the Transaction
 This subsubpage contains the total of the occured transaction.
-See figure below
+The figure below shows the distribution data of the amount coloumn.
+Based on the picture, the majority of the total transaction occured between 0 and 1000 USD, either fraud or not.
+The plot picture also means that the fraud transactions in that range are hard to be detected.

 ### Class
-This page dedicated to explain the class feature in the dataset
+The class feature contains 0 or 1 that represent the transactions are categorized non-fraud or fraud, respectively.

 ### Outlier and Skewness
 Outliers are data points that have significant differences in value between the values ​​in the dataset.
 The figure below represented the amount column.